lizardfs/documentation/source/adminguide/advanced_configuration.rst

   2 - switch numbers differ

-The topology feature works well with chunkserver labeling - a combination of the two can be used to make sure that clients read to/write from chunkservers best suited for them (e.g. from the same network switch).
+The topology feature works well with chunk server labeling - a combination of the two can be used to make sure that clients read to/write from chunk servers best suited for them (e.g. from the same network switch).